gsarti/website-content/content/post/iclr2020-transformers/index.md

 ![](assets/lsh.png)

-In the self-attention equation, the bottleneck is represented by the factor $QK^T$, which takes $\mathcal{O}(L^2)$ for input sequences of lenght $L$ both in computational and memory complexity.
+In the self-attention equation the factor $QK^T$ represents a bottleneck, taking $\mathcal{O}(L^2)$ for input sequences of lenght $L$ both in computational and memory complexity.
 This effectively hinders the possibility of modeling long sequences.

-**Reformer** proposes to restrict the pool of candidates attended by each query to a smaller set of neighbors found with **locally-sensitive hashing**.
-Since LSH is non-deterministic, similar vectors may sometimes fall in different neighborhoods.
-An approach using multiple parallel rounds of hashing is suggested to mitigate this issue.
-Using LSH attention reduces the computational cost of the self-attention operation to $\mathcal{O}(L \log L)$, allowing operations on longer sequences.
+**Reformer** proposes to restrict the pool of candidates attended by each query to a small set of neighbors found through **locally-sensitive hashing**.
+Since LSH bucketing employs random projections, similar vectors may sometimes fall in different neighborhoods; an approach using multiple parallel rounds of hashing is suggested to mitigate this issue.
+Using LSH attention reduces the computational cost of the self-attention operation to $\mathcal{O}(L \log L)$, allowing the model to operate on longer sequences.

 ### eXtra Hop Attention